AdamCegGrid/practical_task_modul_5/Task1/test_plan.md

 - Critical features like note synchronization and data integrity will be prioritized.
 ### 6.3 Outputs:
 - Test outputs include execution reports and defect logs.
+### 6.4 Testing Tools:
+- Jira for bug tracking, Appium for mobile testing.

 <br>